Logrui/n8n-nodes-twenty-dynamic/README.md

 ---

-## Development Status: Ready to Use ✅
+## Development Status: Ready to Use for Majority of Operations✅

 ### Production-Ready Features